 The easiest way to see Govetts Leap Falls is from Govetts Leap Lookout.
 To your right, the view from the lookout sweeps over sheer cliff walls and deep canyons of the Grose Valley.
 To your left, Govetts Leap Falls drop from the top of the escarpment 180 meters to the bottom of the valley.
 This is as vast a landscape as Blue Mountains get.

 The next five waterfalls are located next to each other in the magical setting of the Valley of the Waters.
 Empress Falls is the biggest of the five waterfalls.
 It is particularly popular with canyoning tours – these tours conclude with abseiling down Empress Falls.

 Because Empress Falls are so popular, it is best to visit them in the first half of the day, the earlier the better.
 Luckily it is the first waterfall you reach on the Valley of the Waters trail from Conservation Hut at Wentworth Falls.

 If Empress Falls happen to be busy with a group of abseilers when you arrive, you can while the time exploring all the other tiny little falls that flow down the rocks around the falls.

-Sylvia Falls is one of the most photographed Blue Mountains waterfalls.
+Next down the trails is Sylvia Falls – one of the most photographed Blue Mountains waterfalls.
 It is a beautiful waterfall with water flowing across eroded sandstone shelves on the side of a forested cliff.
 Like most waterfalls, Sylvia Falls are best after the rain when running water covers most of the rock face.